 - Momentum [M] is a general class of strategies based on the continuance of current trends.
 The idea behind this strategy is that after a significant short term movement the price will continue to move in the given direction until it loses strength.
 This strategy consists in buying/selling an asset after an unusually large upward/downward price movement.
 As a rule, it opens a position with a market order executed in the momentum direction.

 - Mean Reversion [MR] is a general class of strategies based on the assumption that after a strong movement the price will revert back towards the mean (average value).
 This strategy is often referred to as counter-trend or reversal trading.
 It consists in selling/buying an asset after an upward/downward price movement.
 The strategy enters the market in the opposite direction with a pending limit or market order when the price comes close to a support/resistance level.

 - Pivot model uses pivot points to determine critical support and resistance levels.
 The EA calculates central line (CL) at a specified time (Initial Hour) using the following formula: CL = (Highest Price (Period)) + Lowest Price (Period) + Close Price At Specific Time) / 3.
 Support levels (SL) and resistance Levels (RL) are then calculated off this central line: SL = CL – a Percentage of the Daily ATR (Average True Range); RL = CL + a Percentage of the Daily ATR.
-The Pivot model can be used as a BR/MR strategy.
+The model can be used for building a breakout or mean-reversion strategy.